Accelo/docs/source/includes/endpoints/_activities.md

 #### Logging time

 In order to log time when creating an activity visibility must be set to `all`.
-The owner_id of the activty and time logged will default to the current user.
+The owner_id of the activty and who the time will be logged against will default to the current user.
 You can changed this by setting the `owner_type` and `owner_id`.

 #### Logging time against a task